alicialonso/climbing-gym-revenue/README.md

-# Climbing Gym Revenue and Client Retention Project
+# Climbing Gym Revenue Project
 Data Analysis project to improve revenue and retention in a climbing gym (based on synthetic data).